 Allergy: Claritin, Zyrtec – 1 daily.
 Benadryl 25-50 mg. every 6 hours or as needed.

 Informed Pregnancy Screen (Non-invasive Prenatal Screening)

 We recommend that you take the classes when you are approximately 30 weeks pregnant.
 If you are pregnant with multiples, we recommend you take the classes when you are approximately 26 weeks pregnant.
 To register, speak to our receptionists at check-out.
-Payment for Childbirth Education is due at time of registration.
-Payment for Infant CPR and Breastfeeding will be collected at the class.
+Payment for Childbirth Education and Breastfeeding Education is due at time of registration.
 Classes are held at the Trilogy Professional Building, 2nd floor, Room 203.

 8:00 pm – 12:00 pm Childbirth Education